Tax Tips For Retail Industry Workers

 - Date of the document

-You also don’t need to keep receipts for expenses under $10 (as long as these don’t cumulatively come to more than $200), and for any hard to get receipts, it’s sufficient to make a note of the purchase in your diary of all the above details.
+You also do not need to save receipts for expenses that are less than $10 (as long as these do not add up to more than $200), and for any purchases that are difficult to collect receipts for, it is acceptable to make a note of the purchase in your diary with all of the facts mentioned above.

 What Happens If I Make A Mistake In My Tax Return?